 Our client immediately took the baby to the pediatrician’s office to have the laceration examined.
+She thought the baby may need stitches.
 She was evasive as to how the cut happened, which piqued the suspicions of the doctor.
-She was nervous and the doctor could see she had been using drugs, as she was still high when she was at the doctor’s office.
+She was nervous and the doctor could see she had been using drugs, as she was still high on meth when she was at the doctor’s office.

 The doctor reported our client to the Long Beach Police Department and filed a SCAR (Suspected Child Abuse Report) Report.
 The Long Beach Police Department then visited our client’s home to interview her and see the baby's injuries.

 Our client’s uncle called our office when the Long Beach Police asked to interview the client a second time.
 Greg Hill spoke with the uncle about the situation.
-The uncle told Greg that the police were quite familiar with the client, as she was stopped a few times before for possession of a controlled substance.
-The father of the baby refused to be involved with the client.
+The uncle told Greg that the police were quite familiar with the client, as she was stopped a few times before for possession of a controlled substance, but never arrested and never prosecuted.
+The father of the baby, before he was taken away to prison, refused to be involved with the client after getting her pregnant.

 Greg went to the police station the very same day and was present during the police interview and attempted to control the scope of the questions.
-Nevertheless, our client was charged with one count of Child Abuse (Penal Code § 273 (a)), a misdemeanor.
+Nevertheless, our client was held in custody for one count of Child Abuse (Penal Code § 273 (a)), a misdemeanor.

 Long Beach Superior Courthouse